 Modern RIDM requires to acknowledge uncertainties, multiple hazards, multiple stakeholders and compliance needs, integrating stakeholders’ concerns and perceptions.

-Thus the match between ORE and modern RIDM requirements is perfect.
+The match between ORE and modern RIDM requirements is perfect.

 Modern RIDM requires the classic engineering/technical approach to risk assessment which includes:

-and stochastic analyses based analyses such as:
+and stochastic analyses such as:

 ORE builds a hazard and risk register that will accompany the project/operation thought its existence.
 The register is: